What is an all party parliamentary group?

 The APPG on Safeguarding in Faith Settings was established in September 2018.
 The aims of the group, are to increase awareness of issues relating to safeguarding within faith settings and to provide an opportunity for the faith community to inform safeguarding discourse, share best practise and work together to create safer places.

-Following the Inaugural Meeting of the APPG which was held in Westminster on Wednesday 12 September 2018, Sarah Champion MP for Rotherham and Michael Tomlinson MP for Mid Dorset and North Poole were elected as Co-Chairs with thirtyone:eight, an independent safeguarding charity, providing the secretariat for the group.
+Following our AGM which was held in Westminster on Tuesday 28 January 2020, Preet Kaur Gill MP was elected as Chair with thirtyone:eight, an independent safeguarding charity, providing the secretariat for the group.

 You can find our public registration here (page 931).